IoT for Smart Cities Transforms Urban Areas

 Cortex-A Processor Series

-The Cortex-A series of applications processors provide a range of solutions for devices undertaking complex compute tasks.
+Cortex-A applications processors provide a range of solutions for devices undertaking complex compute tasks.
 The Cortex-A series powers intelligent solutions, from edge to cloud, for next-generation experiences.

-Arm and its global partner ecosystem is one of the largest, most prolific and creative communities of product innovators.
+Arm and its global partner ecosystem combine to form of the largest, most prolific and creative communities of product innovators.
 We're providing power-efficient intelligence as the foundation for transformative applications and business ideas.
 See how Arm makes smart possible.